Private, In-Home Tutoring in Parkland, Florida

-SchoolTutoring Academy’s tutoring programs for Parkland students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Parkland students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The Broward County Public Schools has a core academic focus of Language Arts, Math, Science, Social Studies, Languages and Technology, and offers students the chance to conduct advanced work in all subject areas.
 Students will develop into knowledgeable and worldly citizens when exposed to the social studies and languages curriculum at Broward County Public Schools.
 They will also become mathematically and scientifically literate while they develop a broad range of literacy skills.